materialsproject/fireworks/docs/installation_tutorial.rst

 What just happened?
 ===================

 It's important to understand that when you add a FireWork to the LaunchPad using the ``lpad`` script, the job just sits in the database and waits.
 The LaunchPad does not submit jobs to a computing resource when a new FireWork is added to the LaunchPad.
 Rather, a computing resource must *request* a computing task by running the Rocket Launcher.
 By running the Rocket Launcher from different locations, you can have different computing resources run your jobs.

-When we ran the Rocket Launcher in rapid-fire mode, the Rocket Launcher requests a new task from the LaunchPad immediately after completing its current task.
-It stops requesting tasks when none are left in the database.
-It might *appear* like the LaunchPad is feeding FireWorks to the Rocket Launcher, but in reality the Rocket Launcher must initiate the request for a FireWork.
-You might have noticed this when we ran the Rocket Launcher in infinite mode with a sleep time of 10.
-In this mode, we are requesting a new task every 10 seconds after completing the previous set of tasks.
-When you add a new FireWork to the LaunchPad, it does not start running automatically.
-We must wait up to 10 seconds for the Rocket Launcher to request it!
+Using rapidfire mode is a convenient way of requesting multiple jobs using a single command.

 Next steps